 To help protect children while they're online, follow these steps:

-- activate parental controls on your home broadband and all devices including mobile phones and game consoles
+activate parental controls on your home network and all devices including mobile phones and game consoles

 Watch Breck's Last Game, a film that tells the story of Surrey teenager Breck Bednar, who like many youngsters his age loved playing computer games, but was groomed online.